-Hearings Officer Comments: The proposed Central Residential designation is directly supportive of this Policy and its underlying Objectives.
+City Council Findings: The proposed Central Residential designation is directly supportive of this Policy and its underlying Objectives.
 The proposed Central Residential designation will likely result in a higher density of residential development on the Site than would currently be allowed under the existing Medium Density Multi-Family designation.
 Further, the Central Residential designation allows a limited amount of commercial use on the Site.
 The commercial uses can serve the surrounding area.
-The Design overlay zone on the Site, in combination with the RX zoning regulations, should address the Eliot Conservation District located east of the Site.
+The Design overlay zone on the Site and requirements for a Type II Design Review, in combination with the RX zoning regulations, should address the Eliot Conservation District located east of the Site.
 While there is currently no light rail transit along the N Williams/N Vancouver corridor, the density of residential development under the proposed Central Residential designation is more supportive of existing public transit services than the existing Medium Density Multi-Family designation.